windsnow1025/UniWebPlatform/next/public/markdown/chat-doc.md

-# WindsnowGPT Documentation
+# AI Chat Documentation

 ## Introduction

-WindsnowGPT, utilizing OpenAI completion models, bills costs to the API key owner, windsnow1024.
+AI Chat, utilizing OpenAI completion models, bills costs to the API key owner, windsnow1024.
 New users start with 0 credits and should contact the author for account verification and credit increase.
 Verified users receive 5 free credits.
 Monthly, users gain 1 credit (up to 5).
 Credit usage depends on conversation length and is calculated based on OpenAI's pricing.
 Without credits, users must contact the author for more.

 For further details: